immiao/PolyTool/README.md

 # PolyTool

-Expand half-edge to half-face in order to find cells
+Penn Design RA project - expand half-edge to half-face to find cells in a given .obj mesh.

 [Click here for the live demo](http://www.miaokaixiang.com/PolyTool/)